exploring self-realization, sacred personhood, and full humanity

 E. Well, you actually make a good point.
 “The joy” does color everything for Twins.

-E. It does make dusting the house a little harder.
+E. It does make dusting the living room a little harder though.

 K. (small smile)

-E. Alright, Darling Dear, since “Love” is your domain, tell us how it differs from “the joy.”
+E. Alright, Dear, since “Love” is your domain, tell us how it differs from “the joy.”

 K. Well… in The Wedding Song we said that love is a recognition of the “one life” within all of God’s creatures and creation.
 But Twins draw this life from each other, and enter a knowing of it, in a special way.
 This exquisite and intensified perception of shared “one life,” of oneness, is what we commonly call romantic feelings.